 Although media belonging to other libraries will not be put on reserve in the Wong Audiovisual Center, we encourage you to include the titles on your Media Reserve List and we will purchase them as funds allow.
 Please allow a minimum of two months for media that needs to be purchased to be received in the Wong AV/C.

 Media will be on reserve for the entire semester with a default loan period of 3 hours.
 Faculty and designated Graduate Assistants may borrow items on reserve for their course on an extended loan period.

 Faculty who wish to borrow items on reserve for another faculty member may do so by getting written permission from them.

 Before making a request for streaming video, please look over our extensive available streaming resource database.
-Not all of the databases, unfortunately, are searchable via the library catalog.
+Unfortunately, not all of the databases are searchable via the library catalog.